 Page loading times are important, as a faster website can improve the visitor’s experience as well as your overall SEO score.
 If your website takes too long to load, people will hit the back button and find a different website, and your overall SEO score will fall.
 Therefore, you should do everything you can to ensure that your website loads as quickly as possible.

 The best way to improve the speed of your website is to run it through an online speed checker such as GTMetrix, Google PageSpeed Insights or Pingdom.
-Any of these free tools will provide you with a list of things you can do to help speed up your website.
+Any of these free tools will provide you with a list of things you can do to help speed up your website and increase your SEO.